-- 1. Extinguish any open flames, pilot lights and all smoking materials. - the container valve(s) or propane supply connection. - openings. - 5.
-Leave the area until odor clears. - 6.
-Have the propane system checked and leakage source corrected before using again.
+- 1. Extinguish any open flames, pilot lights and all smoking materials. - 2.
+Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
+Do not touch electrical switches. - openings. - 5.
+Leave the area until odor clears.
+6. Have the propane system - checked and leakage source corrected before using again.

-Ignition of flammable vapors could lead to a fire or explosion and result death of serious
+Ignition of flammable vapors could lead to a fire or explosion and result death of serious injury.